Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 - [Excellent Medium article](https://medium.com/@saschametzger/what-are-tokens-vectors-and-embeddings-how-do-you-create-them-e2a3e698e037)
 - [YouTube video](https://www.youtube.com/watch?v=lPTcTh5sRug)

 Once a tokenizer has converted text into integer IDs, these don't "mean" anything to the model -- they are just arbitrary integers.
-Deep learning models can't reason about words or integers directly; they operate in the continuous, numerical language of vectors and tensors.
+Deep learning models can't operate directly on words or integers.
+As we saw in the ML module, they operate in the continuous, numerical language of vectors and tensors.
 The *embedding layer* performs that translation step.
-It maps each token ID to a vector -- an array of real numbers that lives in a high-dimensional vector space.
+It maps each token ID to a tensor or vector -- an array of real numbers that lives in a high-dimensional vector space.

- In the following image each token ID is mapped to a very small vector of numbers (three values).
+ In the following image each token ID is mapped to a small vector of numbers (three values).
 In reality the embedding layer typically maps each token to a tensor of thousands of numbers.

 <p align="center">
   <img src="resources/embedding_layer_rashka.jpg" alt="Emedding layer" width="500"><br>
   <b>Token embedding example</b>
 </p>

 At first these vectors are random.
-But as training proceeds, tokens that appear in similar contexts end up with similar vectors.
+But as training proceeds, the token embeddings that appear in similar contexts end up closer together in the embedding space.
 The embedding for "brother" moves closer to "sister," while "car" and "bicycle" cluster elsewhere.
-Over time, this produces a semantic similarity space -- a geometric landscape where related meanings are near each other and unrelated ones are far apart.
+Over time, this produces a semantic similarity space -- a geometric landscape where related meanings are near each other and unrelated ones are far apart:

 <p align="center">
   <img src="resources/semantic_space.jpg" alt="Semantic space" width="400"><br>
   <b>Embedding space semantics</b>
 </p>

 Words with related meanings cluster together.
-Note in this diagram the high-dimensional token embedding is projected to a low-dimensional space for visualization purposes.
+In this diagram the high-dimensional token embedding is projected to a low-dimensional space for visualization purposes.

-Below, we'll explore a practical demo of visualizing embedding spaces.
-Embeddings aren’t limited to individual tokens -- many tools can create embeddings for whole sentences, paragraphs, or entire documents.
-This is important because in later lessons we'll use these embeddings to *retrieve* information based on meaning rather than exact keywords.
-Searching by semantic similarity allows models to find conceptually related text even when the same words aren't used.
+Below, we'll explore a practical demo visualizing embedding spaces.Embeddings aren't limited to individual tokens -- there are tools to create embeddings for whole sentences, paragraphs, or entire documents.
+This is important because it provides a powerful search technique: searching by based on semantic similarity rather than exact keywords.
+Searching by semantic similarity allows models to find conceptually related text even when the exact same words aren't used.
+We will revisit this concept next week.

-We are leaving out some details of how LLM embeddings work, in particular [positional embeddings](https://www.ibm.com/think/topics/positional-encoding), which encode the position of tokens in a sequence.
+> We are leaving out some details of how LLM embeddings work.
+In particular, in language, the position of a word in a sentence is extremely important for determining its meaning.
+In modern LLMs, there are also [positional embeddings](https://www.ibm.com/think/topics/positional-encoding), which encode the position of tokens in a sequence.
+We are leaving this step out for now.

 ### Attention: Context-aware embeddings
  *Attention* was the final puzzle piece needed to make modern LLMs so powerful.
-It was introduced by a team of researchers at Google Brain in a groundbreaking paper called [Attention is all you need](https://arxiv.org/abs/1706.03762).
+It was introduced by a team of researchers at Google Brain in a groundbreaking paper called [Attention is all you need](https://arxiv.org/abs/1706.03762) in 2017.

-In the above static embedding space, each token has a fixed default neighborhood: `apple` lies near other fruits, `car` clusters with other vehicles, and `queen` sits close to `king` and `sister`.
+In the above static embedding space, each token has a fixed default neighborhood: `apple` lies near other fruits, and `car` clusters with other vehicles.
 But language isn't static -- meanings shift with context.
 In a sentence about fruit salad, `apple` clearly belongs with oranges and grapefruits.
 In a sentence about smartphones, `Apple` should move toward phones and computers.
 Static token embeddings can't make this adjustment on their own.

-Attention fixes this by letting tokens dynamically adjust their relationships based on surrounding words.
-Each token looks at others in the sequence and assigns them weights according to relevance.
-Related tokens—like "apple" and "orange"—pull strongly on one another, while unrelated ones have little influence.
-This similarity-based weighting system turns a static semantic map into a context-sensitive representation of meaning, allowing the model to interpret words in context.
+Attention fixes this by letting tokens dynamically adjust their meaning based on context.
 To get an quick intuitive understanding of attention, before reading on, please watch the following short video:

 [![Watch the video](https://img.youtube.com/vi/0aG4cSfFvC0/hqdefault.jpg)](https://www.youtube.com/shorts/0aG4cSfFvC0)

-In summary, attention acts as a *similarity-based weighting system*: words that are closer to each other exert a stronger pull.
-This process turns a static semantic map into a context-sensitive representation of meaning.
+As that video explains, attention acts as a *similarity-based weighting system*: words that are closer to each other in the original embedding space exert a stronger pull (so in a sentence about phones, Apple will end up closer to the technology sector of the semantic map).
+This process turns a static semantic map into a context-sensitive semantic space.

 <p align="center">
   <img src="resources/attention_influence.jpg" alt="Attention mechanism" width="500"><br>